XY2323819551/test/README.md

 # test
-just test
-Learn how to use gitHub.
+Learn LDA, and run the algorithm.